Documentation

 Supported streaming protocols for media content

-• Live video: HLS & DASH
+• Live video: HLS & MPEG-DASH

-• DVR video: HLS (pre-roll & overlay ads only)
+• DVR video: HLS & MPEG-DASH

 You can also display audio-only ads within our audio-only player.